passbutler/passbutler-documentation/Documentation.md

 4. Bob decrypt the [Item Key](#item-key) in his [Item Authorization](#item-authorization) of *Item_alice* with the private part of his [Item Encryption Key Pair](#item-encryption-key-pair)
 5. Bob decrypt the [Item Data](#item-data) of *Item_alice* with the decrypted [Item Key](#item-key) and can access the item

+### How does the server authentication work?

+All normal requests to the server must be authenticated with a valid bearer token (JWT).
+Only the token request must be authenticated with the username and the [Local Authentication Hash](#local-authentication-hash).

+The token authentication tackles two problems:

+1. Sending a sensible long-time static secret (the [Local Authentication Hash](#local-authentication-hash)) every single request to the server (the server connection may be TLS encrypted but this shouldn't be the assumption) - instead only a short-time token is sent, which becomes totally worthless after the short validity period
+2. The authentication with username and the [Local Authentication Hash](#local-authentication-hash) is a lot slower because of the resource intense computing of the [PBKDF2-SHA256](#pbkdf2-sha256) hashes - the token validity check is very fast and cheap

+The token request process works like the following:

+1. The client requests token by sending username and [Local Authentication Hash](#local-authentication-hash) to server
+2. The server checks if the requested user is not deleted (`User.deleted == 0`) and calculates the [Server Authentication Hash](#server-authentication-hash) from the received [Local Authentication Hash](#local-authentication-hash): If the result is the same as the field `User.masterPasswordAuthenticationHash` of the authenticating user, the server responds with a new token (with validity of 1 hour) to confirm successful authentication

+Later requests are authenticated with the token.
+If the token is rejected by the server (e.g. because it is expired or just invalid), the server responds with HTTP 401 error, so the client can automatically try to request a new token.

 ## Synchronization algorithm

 All model entities are identified via UUID (no auto increment integer ID to be sure clients that are not always in sync do not create conflicts with same auto incremented IDs).
 The up-to-date state of a model entity is determined with the modified date.
-Model entities are never deleted in database - instead they contain a deleted field - this makes new/deleted detection much more simple.
+Model entities are never deleted in database - instead they contain a deleted field - this makes detection of new or deleted items much more simple.

 The following steps are executed for all model entities: